Ralph Royce: Subsequent war service

 In the May 1942 organization of South West Pacific Area, Royce became senior air staff officer, Allied Air Forces.
 He was promoted to major general in June 1942.
 Royce returned to the United States in September 1942 and assumed command of the South Eastern Training Center at Maxwell Field in Montgomery, Alabama.
 He commanded the First Air Force from April to September 1943.

 From September 1943 to March 1944, he was commander of U.S. Army Forces in the Middle East.
 In March 1944, Royce returned to the United Kingdom as Deputy Commander of the Ninth Air Force to Lieutenant General Lewis H. Brereton and later Major General Hoyt Vandenberg.
 He commanded the First Tactical Air Force (Provisional) from October 1944 to January 1945, operating in support of the Sixth United States Army Group.
+After the bombing of the French city of Royan on 5 January 1945, where about 500 French civilians were killed and about 1000 wounded because of inadequate intelligence transferred to RAF, Ralph Royce was removed from the European theater of operations by Supreme Allied Commander Dwight D. Eisenhower.
 He then commanded the Personnel Distribution Command at Louisville, Kentucky until August 1945.
 Royce was married again in Detroit in February 1945, this time to Agnes Berges an ex-Manhattan hotel executive and overseas Red Cross worker.